 - A minimum of 24 months of full-time work experience in the field of orthopaedic technology, completed within the 36 months prior to the date of your application

-- Evidence of being under direct supervision of a licensed physician specializing the musculoskeletal system during the entirety of your work experience
+- Evidence of being under the direct supervision of a licensed physician specializing in the musculoskeletal system during the entirety of your work experience

 If you do not provide documentation that confirms your work experience, you will not be eligible to take the OTC exam under this route.

 Route 2: OT Training Program Applicants